arnab64/nodeClassifier/README.md

 # nodeClassifier
-Implementing a node.js server/client for StyleTransfer
+  Implementing a node.js server/client for
+    ObjectClassification
+    StyleTransfer